sidchopp/books-app-graphQL/README.md

 Inside `AddBook` and `BookList` components, import ` GET_AUTHORS` and `GET_BOOKS` respectively and remove import `gql` as now we have already imported `gql` in `queries.js` file.

-- Now, let's include states, bu using `useState` hook in our React App, so that a User can add a new book.
-AT the moment, we want to get access to whatever input a User fills in and then in next step we will add that input to our list of Books/MongoDB.
+- Now, let's include states, by using `useState` hook in our React App, so that a User can add a new book.
+At the moment, we want to get access to whatever input a User fills in and then in next step we will add that input to our list of Books/MongoDB.
 In `AddBook` component, write the following code:

 ```js
 import { useState } from "react";